 Upon moving to his Eureka Springs retirement home, Smith began construction on his so-called “Sacred Projects.”
 Starting with the statue, he then added other attractions, resulting in the establishment of a “Christian theme park” that today includes The Great Passion Play (the staff of which manages the park), a “Sacred Arts Museum,” a petting zoo, biblical reenactments, a recreation of Jerusalem’s city wall and more.

 Smith’s “Sacred Projects” were controversial from their inception.
-He fought his opponents over state funding for road repairs, citing religious discrimination, and defended himself vehemently in the media.
+In a series of dramatic attempts to stop criticism, he fought his opponents over state funding for road repairs, citing religious discrimination, and defended himself vehemently in the media.
 45 years after his death, controversy remains.
 In a conspiracy-laden video criticizing Indecline’s banner, one fundamentalist Christian noted that he sees the statue as a violation of Exodus 20:4, “Thou shalt not make unto thee any graven image.”
 Indecline noted the political past of the statue in their statement, writing “It was the brainchild of a man named Gerald K. Smith, a religious activist and Nazi sympathizer, who founded the America First Party,” and the group further suggested that “maybe Jesus never intended to be a statue, nor a billboard.”

 Beyond these theological objections, the statue has been criticized for its design.
 While Smith, ever the propagandist, “proclaimed that the Christ of the Ozarks was more beautiful than Michelangelo’s Jesus in the Pieta,” critics described the statue as “a milk carton with a tennis ball stuck on top, or Willie Nelson in a dress.”

 Politics at the Sacred Projects Today